Georgia in the Junior Eurovision Song Contest 2014: Before Junior Eurovision

 Like Georgia has done most years since their début in the contest, the Georgian broadcaster GPB decided to internally select their 2014 artist after holding an open audition.
 It was originally announced on 14 August 2014 that Liza Japaridze, Sofi Dashniani, and Dea Dashniani would represent Georgia as a trio, however on 16 August 2014 it was revealed that Japaridze would perform under the stage name Lizi Pop, while the Dashnianis will be backing singers.

-Artist and song information

-Lizi Pop

-Lizi Pop is a Georgian child singer.
-She represented Georgia in the Junior Eurovision Song Contest 2014 in Marsa, Malta, on 15 November 2014 with the song "Happy Day", placing eleventh out of sixteen entries.

-Happy Day

-"Happy Day" is a song by Georgian child singer Lizi Pop.
-It represented Georgia during the Junior Eurovision Song Contest 2014.
-It is composed and written by Giorgi Kukhianidze.